 Ajuda: Por favor, leia antes de iniciar a pesquisa

-We are very pleased to acknowledge the support of a generous grant from the National Endowment for the Humanities (PM-5008-07: 1 June 2007 - 31 March 2010) to enhance web access to the data in PhiloBiblon's component bibliographies.
+We are very pleased to acknowledge the support of generous grants from the National Endowment for the Humanities (PM-5008-07 [2007 - 2010] and PW-51633-14 [2014 - 2015]) to enhance web access to the data in PhiloBiblon's component bibliographies.
 In addition to the previous access to descriptions of manuscripts and early printed editions, the enhanced web site provides access to libraries, to texts and witnesses, to biographical data, and to secondary references, among many other improvements.

 Additional support has been provided by the Gladys Krieble Delmas Foundation, the L.J.
 Skaggs and Mary Skaggs Foundation, the Andrew W. Mellon Foundation, and the Fundación Ignacio Larramendi, and the Pine Tree Foundation.